 There are no hard statistics, but (in our experience) the vast majority of drivers carry only the amount required by law.
 It doesn’t take a math whiz to figure out that a minimum limit policy doesn’t go very far in your situation.
-This sad scenario is something that we as injury lawyers see far too common.
-There is no worse feeling than telling an injured person that there is no way to get more money for a client.
+This sad scenario is something that we, as injury lawyers, see far too often.
+There is no worse feeling than telling an injured person that there is no way to get more money for them.

 You need to add a three-letter acronym to your own car insurance: UIM.
 UIM stands for under-insured motorist coverage.
 It is an optional coverage in both North and South Carolina.
-UIM provides coverage to you in the event you’re in an accident in which the at-fault driver (the person that caused the accident) doesn’t have enough insurance to pay your bills.
+UIM provides coverage to you if you’re in an accident in which the at-fault driver (the person who caused the accident) doesn’t have enough insurance to pay your bills.
 UIM covers you as a driver, not just your vehicle.
-The more UIM you buy then the greater your protection will be in the event of a catastrophic accident.
+The more UIM you buy, the greater your protection will be in a catastrophic accident.